Our mission is to meet the spiritual and practical needs of the families of prisoners.

 In recent years the number of people visiting an inmate in the Gatesville area has approached 50,000 people per year!
 Many of these folks are economically challenged because of their circumstances.
 And with the dramatic rise in the cost of fuel, some will have difficulty just putting gas in the car to get here.
 For those who can afford a motel room, the close proximity of Fort Hood makes finding an available room a difficult task.

 There are over 10,000 beds for inmates in the Gatesville area (which also includes Marlin and Burnett).
 With six units, Gatesville houses over 3,000 men and almost 80% of all the women incarcerated in Texas, as well as all the women on death row.
-All of these men and women have family of some sort: children, spouses, parents.
+All of these men and women have families of some sort: children, spouses, parents.
 The need is great!